msi-ris/Tutorials/rnaseq_cmd.md

 <div class="warn" markdown="1">

-Note that not all SNPs in public databases (or even those derived from high-throughput sequencing analysis) are "real."
+Note that not all SNPs in public databases (or even those derived from your own high-throughput sequencing analysis) are "real."
 Many are the result of poor alignment in regions of the genome that are difficult to assemble, or alignment errors involving short insertions/deletions.
 This shouldn't affect